Every Susan Sarandon Movie Ranked Worst To Best

 Sarandon takes the unlikely role of drug dealer in the form of a well-to-do woman with high class clientele.
 Her courier John LeTour (Dafoe) is disillusioned and looking to get out of the business.
 Tired of the life of a drug dealer, LeTour is looking for redemption, and he briefly finds it after reconnecting with his ex-wife (Dana Delaney).
 But LeTour finds that getting out is harder than he ever imagined, and the cost may be his very soul.

 A grim look at the drug trade, the critically acclaimed "Light Sleeper" is ultimately a moral tale about the hopeless feeling that life may be beyond your own control.
-John LeTour remains one of Dafoe's best roles to date in this underrated neo-noir classic, while Sarandon fans may agree with The Los Angeles Times that she "walks off with this picture.
+John LeTour remains one of Dafoe's best movie roles to date in this underrated neo-noir classic, while Sarandon fans may agree with The Los Angeles Times that she "walks off with this picture.
 Her character is comic, lusty, magnificently at home."

 14. The Witches of Eastwick

-The over-the-top performances border on cartoonish at times, but that's all part of the film's charm.
+A feminist film with an empowering message, its incisive commentary on the battle of the sexes doesn't hold back.
+Each woman represents a different personality type, and while the over-the-top performances border on cartoonish at times, that's all part of the film's charm.
 Alongside the likes of "The Witches" and "Hocus Pocus," Sarandon's "The Witches of Eastwick" is one of the quintessential witch films of the '80s and remains one of the best supernatural comedies ever.

 13. In the Valley of Elah

-In 2007, Susan Sarandon starred again with Tommy Lee Jones, nearly 25 years after they both appeared in "The Client."
-Former military police sergeant Hank Deerfield (Jones) and his loyal partner Joan (Sarandon) take it upon themselves to investigate the disappearance of their son Mike (Jonathan Tucker), who is also a soldier and has gone missing from his base in New Mexico.
+Nearly 25 years after they both appeared in "The Client," Susan Sarandon starred again with Tommy Lee Jones in 2007's "In the Valley of Elah."
+Former military police sergeant Hank Deerfield (Jones) and his loyal wife Joan (Sarandon) take it upon themselves to investigate the disappearance of their son Mike (Jonathan Tucker), who is also a soldier and has gone missing from his base in New Mexico.

 Hank struggles to get help from the appropriate authorities, even when Mike's body is recovered, horribly disfigured and dismembered.
 Hank decides to track down the evidence himself and learns that his son had been involved in a drug deal got wrong.
 He finally gets help from local detective Emily Sanders (Charlize Theron) and as the two of them dig into Mike's final days, they discover that he may have been the victim of his own squad.